NL33/electron-git/z-plans/z-later-next.md

 another possibility: sanitize the html using: https://github.com/apostrophecms/sanitize-html

 or, paste the content in as straight text, NOT html.
 This would be to change the createPasteFile code.
+Then, could save the file with some name like (paste file) in it.
+And if that appears the name, open from the app--and make the text look a little nicer.

 To just view the html file: issue now, with nodeintegration turned to false, seems can't send additional arguments on creating the window.
 Hopefully some way around that.

 Priority: view the window.
 next priority (lower down): save changes to the window.